ArkaneMoose/BotBot/README.md

 - Regex -> {Multiple, responses, to, a, single, message}
 - Regex 1 -> Response 1; Regex 2 -> Response 2

-These can be nested:
+These response methods can also be nested:
-Regex -> {[a, {b, c}], d}
+- Regex -> [a, {b, c}]

 Arguments can be left out.
 Simply use an empty string as the response, and no message will be displayed.
 This can be useful in lists; for example, [Lorem ipsum,,,] would display "Lorem ipsum" in response to the trigger only 1/4 of the time.

 ## Specials
-Responses can also use the username of the sender of the message that triggered the response.
+Message sender
-Just use (sender) in the response to include the sender's name with spaces, and (@sender) to include an at-mention for the sender.
+- "(sender)" to include the sender's name with spaces
+- "(@sender)" to include an at-mention of the sender

 ## Spam
 @BotBot has several anti-spam features to stop spammy bots that it creates.